Table of Contents

 Kubernetes

-- Orchestrates containers for scaling and failover
+- Orchestrates containers for scaling and failover.

-- Used in complex, production-ready environments
+- Used in complex, production environments.

 AWS / DigitalOcean / Heroku